Guided Meditations for your spiritual growth

 Ask yourself as you sit or prepare to meditate, “Why is this meditation important to me?” or “What is my core intention for this particular intention?”

-Here are some examples of possible intentions for a meditation sitting, that are an orientation towards enlightenment:
+Here are some examples of possible intentions for a meditation sitting:

-- To bring truth to a belief or limited thinking pattern, or a thought stream that is causing suffering.
+- To bring truth to a belief or limited thinking pattern that is causing suffering.

 - To discern the difference between the subject (you) and the objects that arise in you.
 The apparent form and the formless.